gemoc/liviz/README.md

 This framework allows to display 2D curves in GNU Plot format (https://people.duke.edu/~hpgavin/gnuplot.html) incrementally, using the d3js library.
 The communication of the curve is done via a websocket chatting with a RabbitMQ server.

+## Content

+This repository contains:

+* **Scripts/** : Contains linux scripts (.sh) allowing to launch rabbitmq and the plugins necessary for the proper functioning of StompJs
+* **Visualizer/** : The sources of the plotter written in pure javascript
+* **Rest/** : A rest API written in python allowing to fetch configurable plots

 ## Context